jackdesert/stethoscope-code-sample/doc/deduplication_scheme.md

-Advertisements are coming in at approximately 1-second interval (See doc/measurement_window.md) and the update window is 5 seconds, we want a deduplication scheme that gives us good odds of eliminating duplicates.
+Advertisements are coming in at approximately 1-second interval (See doc/measurement_window.md) and the update window is 6 seconds, we want a deduplication scheme that gives us good odds of eliminating duplicates.

 Dedup Period
 ------------

-A time of 4.5 seconds is chosen as the optimal dedup_period.
+A time of "0.5 seconds less than the update window" is chosen as the optimal dedup_period.

 Let P_d be the dedup period
 Let P_u be the update period